Raffle Regulations for Queensland-A Simple Guide

 Unlike other states which gauge their permit requirements based on the value of the prize pool, in Queensland your permit requirements are determined by your potential total ticket sales.
 This figure is calculated by assuming that all tickets sell at the highest dollar value which is usually the single ticket price, even though you may be offering discounted ticket packages.

-In Queensland your organisation can fundraise to a maximum of $50,000 in Gross Proceeds (or total ticket sales) without requiring a license which is great news for smaller organisations.
+In Queensland your organisation can fundraise to a maximum of $50,000 in Gross Proceeds (or total ticket sales) without requiring a licence which is great news for smaller organisations.

-Although you may not require a license for your raffle, other regulations do apply which are outlined below in the 3 main charitable gaming categories.
+Although you may not require a licence for your raffle, other regulations do apply which are outlined below in the 3 main charitable gaming categories.

-- Category 1 – Raffles up to $2000 in Ticket Sales (Gross Proceeds) – No license required
+- Category 1 – Raffles up to $2000 in Ticket Sales (Gross Proceeds) – No licence required

 - Special Category 3 – Can be conducted by Association or Individual to benefit individual(s) suffering from disadvantage or disaster.
 Queensland is the only state that allows for fundraising to benefit an individual in need.
 Contact the OLGR to check eligibility for this raffle permit.